Subscribe to updates

 County Durham Local Access Forum - Monday 26 January 2026 5.00 pm

-The County Durham Local Access Forum is scheduled to discuss a range of issues concerning public access to land and rights of way across the county.
-Key topics include updates on major infrastructure projects like the A66 Northern Trans-Pennine Project, progress on walking and cycling routes, and the management of council-owned land.
-The forum will also receive presentations and updates on national and regional access initiatives, as well as local access partnerships.
+The County Durham Local Access Forum was scheduled to discuss a range of issues concerning public access to land, including national infrastructure projects, local walking and cycling routes, and the management of council-owned land.
+The meeting agenda also included updates on partnerships, health initiatives, and the forum's work programme.

 A66 Northern Trans-Pennine Project

-The forum is scheduled to receive an update on the A66 Northern Trans-Pennine Project.
+The forum was scheduled to receive an update on the A66 Northern Trans-Pennine Project.
 Previous discussions indicated that contractors were working with limited flexibility for changes to the approved scheme.
-The project involves sections within County Durham, and the forum has previously sought assurances regarding improvements for walking, cycling, and horse-riding routes.
-The Pennine Way1 is noted to be largely unaffected, with only a slight diversion planned for the Bowes Loop to accommodate surface water drainage.
+The project involves improvements to the A66, a major road connecting the north of England.
+The Pennine Way, a long-distance footpath, was noted to be largely unaffected, with only a slight diversion planned for the Bowes Loop to accommodate surface water drainage.

 Environmental Land Management Schemes